Battle of Havana (1870): Battle

 A plan of the battle, by E. Farret.

 Although the Bouvet could in theory outgun and outrun her opponent, her main gun was mounted on an obsolete mount that made it difficult to aim accurately.
 Furthermore, the boiler of the Bouvet had exposed and unprotected parts above deck, making her engine vulnerable to enemy fire.
 Franquet was keenly aware of this weak point in his ship, and had makeshift protection installed out of sandbags, coal bags and chains, positioned to shield the exposed parts of the engine from enemy fire.
 Meteor, on the other hand, was a slower but more maneuverable ship.
 The two ships were evenly matched during the engagement.
-At 14:30, the action started with the Bouvet firing the first shots from four thousand metres, starting an artillery duel that failed to score any significant hit on either side for two hours.
+At 14:30 local time, the action started with the Bouvet firing the first shots from four thousand metres, starting an artillery duel that failed to score any significant hit on either side for two hours.
 Around 16:30, Bouvet increased her speed to ten or eleven knots and turned towards the Meteor, in an attempt to ram her.

 The ships collided under a steep angle; although the hull of the Meteor managed to resist the ramming attempt, the shock of the impact collapsed her rigging, sending sails and debris on her deck and, most significantly, wrapping lines around her propeller.
 German sailors attempted to use the opportunity to try and board the Bouvet, but the French sailors repelled them with rifle fire and the Bouvet quickly retreated to a safer distance.
 As the Bouvet was preparing to ram the immobilised Meteor again, a German shell struck her exposed boiler, allowing her steam to leak on deck and rendering her dead in the water as well.
 The Bouvet then unfurled her sails and disengaged from the action, as the Germans attempted to free their propeller and give chase.
 As Bouvet reached Cuban territorial waters, the Spanish intervened to stop the battle, with the Spanish corvette Hernán Cortés firing a warning shot at the Meteor to signal to her that the engagement was over.
 Both the Bouvet and Meteor then sailed back to Havana.